home-assistant/home-assistant.io/source/_components/sensor.hive.markdown

 ---

-The 'hive' sensor component integrates your Hive sensors in to Home Assistant.
+The 'hive' sensor component integrates your Hive sensors into Home Assistant.

 The Hive sensor component supports the following Hive products:
 - **Hive Window or Door Sensor**